-- the targeting quality of several different risk models, defined as the theoretical capacity of the predictions made by the model to target all the children in child labour - that is the number of children correctly predicted in child labour divided by the actual number of children in child labour17 in the sample, expressed as a percentage.
-This measure is theoretical, because it depends on an estimate of the number of children in child labour. - the cost-saving scores of these models, defined as the number of monitoring visits needed to identify a certain amount of children in child labour based on a risk model, divided by the number of visits needed to identify the same number of children using a full-census approach,18 expressed as a percentage.
-This measure is theoretical, because it depends on an estimate of the prevalence of children in child labour. - the resulting adjusted cost-effectiveness score, defined as the product of the targeting quality and the cost-saving score, expressed as a ratio ranging from 0 to 1 (the closer to 1, the better).
-In practice, the cost-effectiveness score will never reach 1, since the actual prevalence rate of child labour sets the limit to the model's cost-saving potential.
-The cost-effectiveness score is computed according to the following formula:
+- the targeting quality of several different risk models, defined as the theoretical capacity of the predictions made by the model to target all the children in child labour - that is the number of children correctly predicted in child labour divided by the actual number of children in child labour in the sample, expressed as a percentage.
+This measure is theoretical, because it depends on an estimate of the number of children in child labour. - the cost-saving scores of these models, defined as the number of monitoring visits needed to identify a certain number of children in child labour based on a risk model, divided by the number of visits needed to identify the same number of children using a full-census